-Aims of the Child Development Unit: The Child Development Team (CDU) works with pre-school children with complex developmental problems providing early assessment and support.
+Aims of the Child Development Unit: The Child Development Team (CDU) works with pre-school children with complex developmental differences.
 We aim to:

 - Provide early identification and diagnosis.